martinclason/Molecular-Dynamics-Project/docs/config.rst

   pbc: <bool>

-The field ``size`` specifies how many time to repeat the unit cell to a super cell in each dimension (e.g. 2 -> 2^3 = 8 times as large).
+The field ``size`` specifies how many times to repeat the unit cell to a super cell in each dimension (e.g. 2 -> 2^3 = 8 times as large).
 ::